5 Best Phone Plans for College Students for 2020

 - Making changes to your plan at no additional cost

 Ting is one of the best phone plans for college students.
-It is different from
+The service operates on two mobile networks.
+These include T-Mobile and Verizon.

 This gives the carrier added flexibility and provides a good service experience for customers.